2012 Grainiums Staff

 **For Grainiums' international travelers preferring their temps in °Celsius, the conversion formula is ((°F-32)(5))/9.
 Do your own math.

-not end up in my favor was in how
+One of the few debates that did not end up in my favor was in how to interpret this sign. |

 To keep expenses down, my staff and I shared sleeping quarters.
 (The signed consent form allowing me to do this is on file in a records office in Clark County, Nevada.)
 We also stayed in places offering complimentary breakfasts, which when serving bagels and whole fruit can turn into complimentary lunches, too!